-The following blog is by Zoe Lipman, Senior Policy Advisor for the BlueGreen Alliance.
+The following post is from Zoe Lipman, Senior Policy Advisory for the BlueGreen Alliance.

 On Wednesday, the BlueGreen Alliance was thrilled to see the Department of Energy announce over $16 Billion in loans available to aid manufacturers to build, expand or retool factories in the US to build advanced vehicle technology (here’s our press release).